daattali/beautiful-jekyll/resources_pages/installation_instructions.md

----
-layout: page
-title: Install Guide
+## Install Guide
-subtitle: For the MDS software stack
----
+This is this software installation guide used for the MDS program.

 ## Table of Contents
 - [GitHub](#github)